-If you are a web server administrator or someone who is managing a service that requires an X.509 certificate, you may submit a certificate request to us and we will sign it with the University Certificate Authority (CA or root) certificate.
+If you are a web server administrator or someone who is managing a service that requires an X.509 certificate, you may submit a certificate request to us and we will sign it with the University Certificate Authority (CA or root) certificate and/or request it be signed by the JISC Certificate Service.
 Your users will then be able to use your secured service without having to go through the manual process of installing your certificate.

 We can only provide certificates for members of the University of Edinburgh and only for hosts and domains owned and registered to the university or providing hosted services to the university.

 There are four different types of certificate that you can use.
 They are as follows:

 Self-certification is easy to do for the system administrator as it means that the certificate signs itself and the administrator can install the certificate quickly without waiting for a certificate authority to sign it.
 However, users will be challenged to refuse or accept the certificate the first time they use the site.
 You would typically uses these just for development or testing.
 This doesn't require any certificate authority.